 2. Business Planning 2.1 Do you have a divisional business plan that contains clear business objectives which are linked to key National Performance Outcomes and where appropriate the Programme for Government and have these objectives been translated into short, medium and long term measurable targets against which performance and progress are measured?
 Yes/ No The Board launched its Strategic Plan for 2017-2022 in October 2017.
 GCRB continues to develop its operational plan which includes the specific targets to deliver its ambitions.
-The Strategic Plan is being reviewed in 2021-22 with a view to the new plan being in place before the start of the AY 2022-23 Business plans should be based on a minimum of a three- year period but also reviewed annually, they should also form the basis for any risk management information.
+The Strategic Plan is being reviewed in 2022 with a view to the new plan being in place in January 2023.
+Business plans should be based on a minimum of a three- year period but also reviewed annually, they should also form the basis for any risk management information.
 Confidence levels should be shaped by your business objectives/SMART targets are reflected and documented in the Divisional Plan and via staff performance appraisal forms at all levels as appropriate.
 Plans provide a clear link (golden thread) to your Directorate's Plan and provide a clear set of priorities.
 2.2 Have new and/or radically changed work programmes been referred to Finance, Procurement and/or Internal Audit for advice?
 Yes/ No Each year, GCRB delivers the regional Programme for Action.
 Several programmes have been developed with the support, and procurement advice, of the Scottish Funding Council and APUC.
+The regional Programme for Action was reviewed by the internal auditor as part of the internal audit plan 2021-22.
 New initiatives or spend, or changed systems should normally be discussed with Finance, Procurement and Internal Audit colleagues before proposals are finalised.
 For change initiatives managed as projects or programmes, section 3 (major investment) or 4 (projects) should be completed.
 The approaches and methodologies toolkit provides some guidance on the difference between Business As Usual and projects.
 In terms of undertaking change, the Improvement Framework is one of the main mechanisms underpinning the Scottish Government's approach to Public Service Reform.
 2.3 In developing targets, do you identify performance measures which take account of inputs, outputs National Performance Outcomes and the Programme for Government?
-Yes/ No The targets within the Regional Outcome Agreement were modified for 2020-21 in response to the impact of Covid-19.
-Despite the pandemic, the Glasgow college region has continued to meet its core targets.
+Yes/ No The targets within the Regional Outcome Agreement were modified for 2021-22 in response to the impact of Covid-19.
+Despite the pandemic, the Glasgow college region has continued to deliver its core outcomes.
 This question seeks to find out if the relationship between inputs, outputs and outcomes is being applied in developing performance measures.
 2.4 Do you regularly receive timely, relevant and reliable reports on progress and performance against key indicators and targets alongside your risk information and take corrective action where necessary?
 Yes/ No Regular progress reports are reported to the Performance and Resources Committee on a range of financial, performance, assurance and governance matters.
 This could take the form of regular reports prepared for consideration at progress meetings or updates provided in the context of regular meetings with managers.
 Corrective action might involve the reprioritisation/reallocation of resources (budgets and staff) and the reordering of key business priorities.